baltth/cdb-check/README.md

 ## Planned features:

-- remove specified path prefixes from the paths and and compile arguments (e.g. project path, build folder or sysroot)
 - advanced file filtering with globbing and/or regex
 - preset flag lists in configuration for different compilers
 - preset flag lists in configuration for different libraries